 CEDARS publishes a e-booklet “A Glimpse of Student Life @HKU for Prospective Students”.
 The aim of this booklet is to provide both local and non-local prospective students with information about different services and resources available on campus.
 It also gives a glimpse of how life is like being a student at HKU.

 Weeks of Welcome (WoW)

-A series of induction programmes for newly arrived non-local students will be held from Aug to Oct and in the second semester of each year.
-The activities, a mixture of fun, fact-finding, visits and tours, aim to help the newly arrived students settle down, induct into the local way and get to know about the new environment and people.
+A series of induction programmes for both local and non-local prospective students will be held from Aug to Oct and in the second semester of each year.
+The activities, a mixture of fun, fact-finding, visits and tours, aim to help both local and non-local prospective students get to know about the new environment and people.